 According to Harden, “the Great Spirit has kept bare the circle around the grave, down through the years in mourning for the loss of a faithful chief and a great leader.“

-Perhaps the best way to find out the truth about the Devil's Tramping Ground is to visit the place.
-It is tempting isn’t it?
+Perhaps the best way to discover the truth about the Devil's Tramping Ground is to visit the place.
+It is tempting, isn’t it?